gedeh/amazon-bot/README.md

     You also can configure trusted merchant name by adding comma separated values `AMAZON_TRUSTED_MERCHANTS` to the `.env` file, for example:

     ```env
-    AMAZON_TRUSTED_MERCHANTS=Amazon,Apple
+    AMAZON_TRUSTED_MERCHANTS=Amazon,Amazon US
     ```

-    See [config](./src/config.mjs) for complete reference of available configuration like Amazon site to use, locale, and currency
+    By default, it only trusts **Amazon** if the value is empty.
+See [config](./src/config.mjs) for complete reference of available configuration like Amazon site to use, default locale, and default currency.

 - Run `npm install`
 - Run the Selenium code using `npm run start`